-As items have been cataloged and transported from other areas of the venue, updates have been shared widely with news media and on social media sites using the handles @ClarkCountyNV, @LVMPD and @FBILasVegas and with the hashtags #1october and #VegasStrong.
-If someone is unclear about where on the concert grounds their possessions may have been lost, he or she may now wish to visit the Family Assistance Center if you are in Las Vegas.
-Others can go to to the FBI's website to fill out the online questionnaire to describe the personal belongings left behind so personnel from the agency's Victim Services Division can follow up with you.
-The return of cell phones, driver's licenses and other forms of ID is an immediate priority for the agency.
-If you lost a cell phone, the FBI wants you to text message your name and a contact number to your cell phone.
-The FBI is powering up the phones and will call owners back to make arrangements to return phones.
+As items are cataloged and transported from other areas of the venue, updates will be shared widely with news media and on social media sites using the handles @ClarkCountyNV, @LVMPD and @FBILasVegas and with the hashtags #1october and #VegasStrong.
+If someone is unclear about where on the concert grounds their possessions may have been lost, he or she may wish to wait until all the items have been catalogued and are made available for pickup at the Family Assistance Center.

-The FBI Victim Services Division has been working to catalog and recover thousands of items left behind at the concert site.
+The FBI Victim Service Division has been working to catalog and recover thousands of items left behind at the concert site by people attending the event.
 The items include purses, cell phones, clothing and other belongings.
-Upon arrival at the Family Assistance Center, visitors seeking their personal effects are checked in and partnered with a victim advocate who escorts them through the process.
+Upon arrival at the Family Assistance Center, visitors seeking their personal effects will be checked in at the entrance and partnered with a victim advocate who will escort them through the process.
 Visitors will be asked to describe the item or items they hope to recover, and if possible, the general area in the venue where it may have been left.
 An FBI Victim Specialist will then check inventory that has arrived from the festival venue at the Family Assistance Center and return the property if found.